Arm Lift Body Contouring

 - Stop smoking.

-- Avoid taking aspirin, anti-inflammatory drugs and herbal supplements, as they can increase bleeding.
+- Avoid taking aspirin, anti-inflammatory drugs and herbal supplements, which can increase bleeding.

 Arm lifts are performed at our accredited Outpatient Surgery Facility in Birmingham, Alabama.
 Be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night.